cruftyoldsysadmin/documentation/datamodels/Evaluation Claim.md

 ### Data Model
 Every Evaluation Claim must contain the following information

+- **issuer**: Is the DID of the evaluation agent that performed this evaluation
+- **issued**: The date and time the evaluation claim was made
 - **impactClaimID**: Contains an IPLD reference to the impact claim template
-- **evaluationDate**: The date and time the evaluation claim was made
 - **location**: The location where the evaluation claim was delivered
-- **evaluationAgentID**: Is the DID of the evaluation agent that performed this evaluation
 - **evaluationProcedure**: The procedure followed to make thie evalaution
 - **result**: One of the following results captured by the evaluation agent
   - VERIFIED